Natalie Hall

-Natalie Elise Hall or Natalie Melinda Hall (born January 25, 1990) is a Canadian actress and singer.
+Natalie Elise Melinda Hall is a Canadian actress.
 She has appeared in various Broadway, film and TV productions.
 One of her first TV appearances was when she portrayed the role of Colby Chandler on the soap opera All My Children from 2009 to 2011.
 Hall appeared opposite Miles Teller, Josh Brolin and Jeff Bridges in the 2017 film Only the Brave.